opentdf/spec/protocol/README.md

     * The [TDF Claims Object](../schema/ClaimsObject.md) contains one or more [Entitlement Objects](EntitlementObject.md) entitling all entities involved in the authentication request.

-1. The TDF Client must convey the IdP-signed OIDC Bearer Token as a JWT to backend services with all requests, and a DPoP proof with its _private signing key_
+1. The TDF Client must convey the IdP-signed OIDC Bearer Token as a JWT to backend services with all requests, and a DPoP proof generated from its _private signing key_
     * The DPoP proof claims must include a `body_hash` claim, which is a hash of the request body.
-1. Backend services are required to:
+1. All backend services are required to _minimally_:
     * Validate AuthN:
       * Examine the validity of the OIDC Bearer Token signature and other assertions by contacting the issuing IdP.
       * Validate that the [`DPoP`](../schema/ProofOfPosession.md) header
+1. Backend services acting as Access PEPs must _additionally_ validate AuthZ:
+    * Validate that the access token contains a valid [TDF Claims Object](../schema/ClaimsObject.md) under the `tdf_claims` key,
-    * Validate AuthZ (if necessary)
+    * Validate AuthZ by presenting the attributes for all authenticated entities to an Access PDP.
-      * Determine if all the entities entitled in the presented bearer token have all the required Attributes for a given operation, as per service requirements.

 If these requirements are met, a TDF Client may be considered authenticated and authorized.